Who are we?

 Child protection is an important issue but it is not one that has limited the extent of our participation at events.

 How often do you train?

 The advantage of being a school group is that we meet every week during term time and this gives us the opportunity to train and prepare for events, something which adult groups often find difficult.
 Archery is practised regularly as well as the other military and civil skills we demonstrate.
 We rely upon the expertise of others for particular assistance with, for example, swordsmanship, accounting or spinning.
-This year we arranged a twenty hour course in swordsmanship for over half of the group from an experienced swordmaster.
-In February 2011 we have arranged for a Warbow Training Day from the leading warbow archer and warbow bowyer in the country as well as a workshop with the leading medieval herbalist.
+Recently we arranged a 20-hour course in swordsmanship for over half of the group from an experienced swordmaster and also a Warbow Training Day from the leading warbow archer and warbow bowyer in the country as well as a workshop with the leading medieval herbalist.

 How ‘authentic' is the group?

-Some forty percent of the medieval population was made up of children, perhaps the problem with most adult re-enactment groups is that they are made up of too many older men and far too few women and children.
-Children, especially by the time they reached ten or eleven, were participating fully in the adult world.
+Some 40% of the medieval population was made up of children, perhaps the problem with most adult re-enactment groups is that they are made up of too many older men and far too few women and children.
+Children, especially by the time they reached 10 or 11, were participating fully in the adult world.
 Our pupils have the energy and enthusiasm of youth allied to a lot of common sense and a natural ability to absorb information and communicate it and their enthusiasm to the public.
 We have been working successfully for over a decade now at many venues, many of our members have more experience of re-enactments than many much older re-enactors.
-In the past year articles, Photographs and articles on the Group have appeared in Teaching History and the Times Educational Supplement.
+Photographs and articles on the Group have appeared in Teaching History and the Times Educational Supplement.

 What does your group try to do?